-Brook hits first IPL century for Sunrisers
+Brook hits first IPL century in Sunrisers win

 Last updated on .From the section Cricket

-Harry Brook hit his maiden Indian Premier League century with 100 not out off 55 balls for Sunrisers Hyderabad against Kolkata Knight Riders.
+Harry Brook hit his maiden Indian Premier League century with 100 not out off 55 balls in Sunrisers Hyderabad's 23-run win over Kolkata Knight Riders.

-The England batter, 24, smacked 12 fours and three sixes in a sublime knock to bring up his second T20 ton.
+The England batter, 24, smacked 12 fours and three sixes in a sublime knock to help Sunrisers post 228-4.

+Kolkata could only reach 205-7 in reply despite Nitish Rana's 75 from 41 balls, and Rinku Singh's unbeaten 58 off 31.

-The Yorkshireman is the first batter to hit a century in this year's IPL and is the fifth England batter in history to achieve the feat.
+Brook is the first batter to hit a ton in this year's IPL and the fifth England batter in history to do so.

-"My girlfriend is here but the rest of my family have just left," said Brook.
+"My girlfriend is here but the rest of my family have just left," said Brook, who had scored only 29 runs across his first three IPL games.

 "I knew this would happen - as soon as they left I will get some runs.
 I'm sure they'll all be very happy for me."

-Opening the batting, Brook took 32 balls to reach his half-century, needing just 23 further deliveries to reach three figures.
+Opening the batting, Yorkshire's Brook took 32 balls to reach his half-century, needing only 23 further deliveries to bring up his second T20 ton.

-South Africa's Aiden Markram struck 50 off 26 balls and Abhishek Sharma added 32 off 17 to help the Sunrisers post an imposing 228-4.

 This century is Brook's latest exploit in a staggering year for the right-hander, who has established himself as one of the most thrilling batters in world cricket in all formats.